flor14/strapvizpy/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `strapPy` for local development.
+Here's how to set up `strappy` for local development.

-1. Download a copy of `strapPy` locally.
+1. Download a copy of `strappy` locally.
-2. Install `strapPy` using `poetry`:
+2. Install `strappy` using `poetry`:

     ```console
     $ poetry install